-- Educating their child about their medical condition(s) with support from their child's health care professional, as needed. - Guiding and encouraging their child to reach their full potential for selfmanagement and self-advocacy. - Informing the school of their child's medical condition(s) and allergens, and keeping the school updated on any changes required in the child's Plan of Care. - Completing and submitting the Authorization for Administration of Medication form, in conjunction with the child's health care provider, on an annual basis. - Supplying their child and the school with two current EpiPens® (one which is worn on the student's person, and one which is kept in a central, accessible location in the school) in their original, clearly labelled containers, as prescribed by a health care professional and as outlined in the Plan of Care and tracking the expiration dates. - Completing the Plan of Care in conjunction with the school administration. - Providing their child with a way to carry at least one EpiPen® on their person at all times (such as a belt with a holster, a body pouch or fanny pack). - Providing their child with safe foods, including food for special occasions celebrated at school events. - Responding cooperatively to requests from the school to eliminate allergens from packed lunches and snacks. - Encouraging their children to respect school prevention plans. - Supporting the school in creating a safe environment for students with allergies by not sending peanut butter or products with peanuts listed in the ingredients with their children to school.
+- Educating their child about their medical condition(s) with support from their child's health care professional, as needed. - Guiding and encouraging their child to reach their full potential for selfmanagement and self-advocacy. - Informing the school of their child's medical condition(s) and allergens, and keeping the school updated on any changes required in the child's Plan of Care. - Completing and submitting the Authorization for Administration of Medication form, in conjunction with the child's health care provider, on an annual basis. - Supplying their child and the school with two current EpiPens® (one which is worn on the student's person, and one which is kept in a central, accessible location in the school) in their original, clearly labelled containers, as prescribed by a health care professional and as outlined in the Plan of Care and tracking the expiration dates. - Completing the Plan of Care for Prevalent Medical Conditions form in conjunction with the school administration. - Providing their child with a way to carry at least one EpiPen® on their person at all times (such as a belt with a holster, a body pouch or fanny pack). - Providing a Medic Alert bracelet or necklace for their child. - Providing their child with safe foods, including food for special occasions celebrated at school events. - Responding cooperatively to requests from the school to eliminate allergens from packed lunches and snacks. - Encouraging their children to respect school prevention plans. - Supporting the school in creating a safe environment for students with allergies by not sending peanut butter or products with peanuts listed in the ingredients with their children to school.
 In order to avoid confusion and ensure safety, this also includes peanut butter simulation products (such as Wow Butter).